wik-wav/Lozenge-Tessellation/content/01_Worldbuilding/Asaxi/Lexicon/sëonă (noun).md

 ### Example sentence:

 **As an adjective:**
-- To onă shěso sëonă xiŕa.
+- Toonă shěso sëonă xiŕa.
 This book is essential.

 ### Alternative forms